 What is Wakeboarding?

-Over the past few years the message of Wakeboarding has been getting out there.
-Presented as ‘the latest Extreme Sport’ Wakeboarding is securing big sponsorship deals, is now featured in the X Games and has been shortlisted as a new Olympic sport in the 2020 games.
+Over the past few years the message of Wakeboarding has slowly but surely been getting out there.
+Presented as ‘the latest Extreme Sport’ Wakeboarding is securing big sponsorship deals, is now featured in the X Games and there are loads of international events.
 High profile female riders such as Dallas Friday, Nicola Butler and Amber Wing are paving the way for the rise of female wakeboarding.
-Everybody wants to get involved and more recently it’s even being dubbed as a ‘new age dating opportunity’!
+Everybody want to get involved and more recently it’s even being dubbed as a ‘new age dating opportunity’!